castaway/DBIx-Class-Hackathon/README.md

 * Room hire (tables, chairs, power)
 * Breakfast/snacks/lunch
-* Internet, if the hall has it available
+* Internet, if the venue has it available
-* Local wifi network + server with CPAN, preloaded repos on.
+* Local wifi network + server with CPAN
+* Development environment on server available if required (you'll just need a laptop/tablet with ssh+keyboard)

 ### Attendee pays

 * Transport
 * Accommodation (block booking may make cheaper, but only with planning).
 * Evening meals

+### Location

+* A to-be-decided venue near the centre of Swindon, UK
+* Travel by car: We're on the M4 between London and Bristol
+* Travel by train: Swindon Station is on many routes
+* Travel by air: Heathrow is aapprox 1 hour ride away by train, car and is a direct trip by National Express bus.

 ### Sponsors